Calibrating the MATILDA framework#

 parallel: False

 to run our model with various parameter combinations.
 The default parameter boundaries can be found in the MATILDA parameter documentation.
 If you want to narrow down the parameter space, you can do that using the following syntax.
-Here, we define custom ranges for the temperature lapse rate and the precipitation correction factor and run a short Latin Hypercube Sampling (LHS) as an example.
+Here, we define custom ranges for the temperature lapse rate and the precipitation correction factor and run a short Latin Hypercube Sampling (LHS) for demonstration.

 Show code cell source